 Private scholarships are provided by donors outside of the university.
 Such awards may range from a few hundred dollars given by a local service organization to several thousand dollars awarded by a foundation.
 The Internet is one of the best ways to find private scholarship opportunities.
 There are free scholarship search engines and private scholarship opportunities listed on UAA's scholarship website.
 Private scholarships are sent to the Office of the Bursar and are applied to student accounts.

 The University of Alaska provides employment opportunities for qualified students.
 Student employment will normally not exceed 20 hours per week during a semester.
 For information on eligibility criteria for student employment, refer to the UAA Student Employment Guidelines and Procedures.

 The Office of Financial Aid awards federal work-study to eligible students who express interest on the FAFSA.
 Federal work-study is based on financial need, as determined by the FAFSA.
 Students offered federal work-study are not guaranteed employment.
-Available employment positions are posted on alaska.edu/jobs and students must use this website to apply for the work-study positions that they are interested in.
-There is usually no work-study money appropriated for the summer.
+Students must apply online for work-study positions.
+There is no work-study money appropriated for the summer.
 All summer student employee jobs are primarily department-funded.

 Career Services Center (CSC)

 Students seeking employment off campus can find opportunities through the CSC.
 Government, corporate and private sector employers contact the CSC daily to post job opportunities.
 Student internships may also be obtained through CSC.
 Through its student internship services, the CSC provides qualified students the opportunity to earn credit in their major while gaining work experience in a paid position.
 This service provides guidance to students through developed learning objectives and faculty participation.
 For more information, see the CSC website or call (907) 786-4513 or the hotline at (907) 786-4545.